 Key Take Outs

-In a day full of tips, suggestions, ideas and methods, Graham Kenny lays out what he’s learned about strategy over the years from his experience as a manager, director, consultant, Harvard Business Review author and academic.
-You’ll leave knowing you’ve heard the right stuff from a thought leader and subject expert.
+In a day full of tips, suggestions, ideas and methods, Graham Kenny lays out what he’s learned about strategy over the years from his experience as a manager, director, consultant and academic.
+You’ll leave knowing you’ve heard the right stuff from a thought leader, subject expert and Australia’s top Harvard Business Review author.

 In today’s digital and social-media world, being able to understand and design effective strategy is more important than ever.
 Disruption has become commonplace.